Skip to content

 For travel or long-term storage, a satin wig bag is an excellent choice.
 Before placing it in the bag, make sure the wig is clean, dry, and completely detangled.
 Gently fold it from ear to ear and place it in the bag to protect it from friction and dust.

-Best Practices for Brushing and Styling
+Gentle Brushing and Styling Techniques

 Gentle brushing is key to keeping your wig looking smooth and tangle-free.
 Always use a wide-tooth comb or a special wig brush designed to minimize pulling and damage.
 Start brushing from the ends of the hair and slowly work your way up to the base.
 This technique prevents breakage and reduces stress on the cap.
 For curly styles, use your fingers or a pick comb to gently separate the curls without causing frizz.